oqolarte/oblong/content/project/site.md

 There are many other big names out there, like Jekyll, Gatsby, Pelican, and Hexo, but I have no experience using them.
 I have no particular reason why I chose Hugo, except maybe that it's written in Go.
 And some experts say that most software developed using a compiled language (which Go is) can be "blazing fast."

+Web developers who may be reading this will notice that Hugo is the extent of my back-end knowledge.
+That may or may not put off some of you.

 ### Using Hugo